 This will not only allow people to engage with the campaign, but it will also enable you to provide better-tailored emails.
 Remember, personalized emails have a transaction rate of 6 times higher than non-personalized emails.

-To measure how valid an email was, you have to consider the clicks on the CTA button.
+To measure how valid a win-back email was, you have to consider the clicks on the CTA button.
 This is very important if you’re in the situation of winning back subscribers.
 The golden rule to remember is that those that are inactive aren’t going to check out all of the products or services you provide as soon as you send a win-back email.
 Hence, you must use only one CTA.